 It’s important for everyone to be prepared for an emergency.
 If you’re caring for someone with limited ability to see to their own needs, it’s especially important to have an emergency plan in place.
-Caregivers need an emergency plan.
-Here are tips to prepare.
+Here are tips caregivers can use to prepare their plan.

-If you had just a few minutes to leave your home, would you be able to go as calmly as possible, confident that you have the supplies that you and your loved one need?
+If you had just a few minutes to leave your home, would you be able to go calmly, knowing that you have the supplies that you and your loved one need?

-The supplies you need for an unexpected trip to the emergency room differ from those you’d need for a house fire or power failure.
+The supplies you need for an unexpected trip to the emergency room differ from those you need in an emergency that requires you to stay at home.
 Be prepared to evacuate by packing an emergency travel bag.
-You may need to stay at home, and you will need an emergency supply kit.
+Put together an emergency supply kit for sheltering in place.

 The packed bag should include back-up medical supplies and cash.
-You should also have copies of insurance cards, phone numbers, and a list of prescriptions or medications.
+You should also have copies of insurance cards, phone numbers, and a list of prescriptions.
 (Tip: Upload these to the cloud, and give copies to another person in case cell service is down and you’re not able to access them.)

 This might be a municipally designated location, or it could simply be a central place where your family members can meet if you get separated.